Manual Reference Pages - walk (n)

 -favor s | -avoid s

 Whevener possible along the path, pick transitions in s (-favor s), or not in s (-avoid s).
+If s is a file, then the set considered is the contents of file s.

--only s | never s
+-only s | -never s

 Stopping conditions: